Education for Sustainable Development

 Supporting staff to deliver the ESD Agenda

-Our Academic Development and Enhancement Team offers a wealth of training opportunities, many of which are linked to the principles of the Curriculum Framework, which includes a new principle:
+Our Academic Development and Enhancement Team offers a wealth of training opportunities, many of which are linked to the principles of the Curriculum Framework, which includes the principle:

 Programmes integrate education for sustainable development appropriate to the discipline.
 This is achieved by embedding opportunities and empowering students to engage with environmental, social and economic challenges within their programme and beyond.